hodovani/development-checklists/README.md

 This document contains a list of points to think about before implementing a new feature.
 There is some space for your notes, but feel free to get a larger sheet of paper or use a whiteboard for your ideas.

+## DevelopmentProgressSheetBackend

+This checklist guides you through the process while implementing a new feature in the backend.

-## DevelopmentProgressSheet
+## DevelopmentProgressSheetFrontend

-This checklist guides you through the process while implementing a new feature or fixing a bug.
+This checklist guides you through the process while implementing a new feature in the frontend.

 ## DevelopmentProgressStrips